This guide has been updated for the 17th edition of the Chicago Manual of Style.

 • The first note referring to a work should always be a full note.
 Subsequent citations for that work can be shortened.
 The concise form should include just enough information to remind readers of the full title or lead them to the bibliography, usually the last name of the author(s), the key words of the main title, and the page number.

-• When citing the same source in multiple footnotes one after the other, cite the source in full the first time, and then use "Ibid." for all subsequent citations until another source is cited.
+• When citing the same source in multiple footnotes one after the other, cite the source in full the first time, and then use the shortened citation for all subsequent citations until another source is cited.
 Once a second source has been cited, the first source must again be cited in the footnote in full the next time it is referenced.

 • When the note entry includes a URL that must be divided between two lines, break it after a colon or a double slash or beforea tilde (~), period, single slash, comma or hyphen.